DargavelDigital/brand-deals-mvp/MEDIAPACK_FIX_SUMMARY.md

 ## Files Modified
 - `.env.local` - Added required environment variables
+- `src/lib/env.ts` - Added MEDIAPACK_V2 to environment schema
-- No code changes needed - the feature flag system was already properly implemented
+- The feature flag system was already properly implemented, but needed the environment variable to be defined in the schema

 ## Testing
 - Media Pack API now properly redirects to authentication instead of returning 403